isomorphicdude/Oxford-Probability-and-Statistics-for-Network-Analysis/README.md

 Term: Michaelmas 2023-2024

-To compile the notes, run `compile_pdf.sh` in the root directory.
+To compile the notes, run `compile_pdf.sh` in the root directory, which will create the output `output/main.pdf`.
 The script requires `pdflatex`.

 The `theoremstyle.tex` is adapted from the [Imperial-Probability-Theory](https://github.com/Samuel-CHLam/Imperial-Probability-Theory) notes, which is subject to [Creative Common Attribution 4.0 International (CC BY 4.0) license](https://github.com/Samuel-CHLam/Imperial-Probability-Theory#license)